browserengineering/book/book/invalidation.md

             # ...
 ```

-By creating a new tree, we're throwing away all of the old layout
+When we create a new `DocumentLayout`, we throwing away all of the old
-information, even those bits that were already correct.
-Invalidation
+layout information and start from scratch.
+Invalidation begins with
-begins with not doing that.
+not doing that.

 But before jumping right to coding, let's review how layout objects
 are created.
 Search your browser code for `Layout`, which all layout
 class names end with.
 You should see that layout objects are created
-only in a few places:
+in just a few places:

 - `DocumentLayout` objects are created by the `Tab` in `render`
 - `BlockLayout` objects are created by either: